 Indian-origin Kamala Harris drops out of 2020 US presidential race

-Indian-origin Senator Kamala Harris has dropped out of the Democratic presidential race.
-The sudden and surprising announcement by Harris, 55, came during a call with her campaign staffers on Tuesday.
-She plans to release a video soon.
+Indian-origin Senator Kamala Harris has abruptly dropped out of the 2020 US Democratic presidential race, saying she does not have the financial resource to continue her campaign.
+The surprising announcement by Harris, 55, came during a call with her campaign staffers on Tuesday.

+Her decision makes the California senator the most high-profile candidate to date to drop out of the race to challenge President Donald Trump "To my supporters, it is with deep regret -- but also with deep gratitude -- that I am suspending my campaign today," Harris said in a tweet on Tuesday.

+"But I want to be clear with you: I will keep fighting everyday for what this campaign has been about.
+Justice for the people.
+All the people," Harris said.
+Harris, who is of mixed Indian and African heritage, had been polling poorly in recent weeks.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)